Aakanksharatate/Agri_management/README.md

 # farming
-this repo is home to my mini project
+this repo is code to my mini project